-D. Application process: The completed application shall be submitted via the EMS licensing management system portal no later than 30 days prior to the medical direction committee meeting.
+D. Application documentprocess: The completed application document for a special skill mustshall be tailored submitted via the EMS licensing management system portal no later than 30 days prior to the level of the request.medical direction committee meeting.
 While the degree of detail in each section may vary to match the nature of the skill requested, all applications should include the following elements, in order: